orbs-network/orbs-spec/behaviors/flows/voting.md

 #### Delegating votes
 * Every stakeholder (address) may delegate its stake to an agent (address).
   * The agent may be an activist or another stakeholder.
-* Delegation may be perfromed by 2 means:
+* Delegation may be performed by 2 means:
   * Sending 7 Orbs-satoshi (7x10<sup>-18</sup> Orbs) to an address.
     * Generates a `Transfer(from, to, tokens = 7)` event.
-  * Delegating by sending a transaction to Ethereum.OrbsVoring.delegate(address).
+  * Delegating by sending a transaction to Ethereum.OrbsVoting.delegate(address).
     * Generates a `Delegate(from, to)` event.
 * Delegation does not expire and requires delegation to another agent in order to change it.
   * Delegation to address 0 cancels the delegation.
-* Once a delegation was performed by OrbsVoring contract it takes precedence over sending Orbs-stoshi (regardless of which action was performed later).
+* Once a delegation was performed by OrbsVoting contract it takes precedence over sending Orbs-stoshi (regardless of which action was performed later).
 * Note: the stake used for the voting is the stakeholder's stake at the election time. (and not the stake at the time of the delegation).

 #### Voting to nodes (by activists)
-* An activist can vote by sending a transaction to Ethereum.OrbsVoring.vote(address[]).
+* An activist can vote by sending a transaction to Ethereum.OrbsVoting.vote(address[]).
   * Optional: require the activist to be part of the verified_activists list.
 * A vote remains valid for 8 days ~ 53169 blocks (parameter.VOTING_VALIDITY_TIME)
 * The voting weight of an activist is proportional to the total stake that was deleted to it. (hierarchical delegation)
-* Each activist can vote to any numebr of nodes.
+* Each activist can vote to any number of nodes.
 * Note: the voting weight is proportional to the number of voted nodes:
   * When voting to N<=5(parameter.VOTES_PER_TOKEN) nodes, each node receives the activist's total voting weight.
   * When voting to N>5 nodes, each node receives (5/N) of the weight.